storageos/storageos.github.io/_docs/install/iso.md

     ![screenshot](/images/docs/iso/vbcreate1.png)

->**&#x270F; Note**: If the 64-bit options from the Version drop-down menu are unavailable you you may need to enable Virtualization Extensions for your system.
+>**Note**: If the 64-bit options from the Version drop-down menu are unavailable you you may need to enable Virtualization Extensions for your system.

->**&#x270F; Note**: If you do not have sufficient memory in your test environment you can select less, for example 1536MB; 4096MB however is the optimal size.
+>**Note**: If you do not have sufficient memory in your test environment you can select less, for example 1536MB; 4096MB however is the optimal size.

 ### Configure Virtual Disk